davewalker60/pmdup/pages/about-camp.md

 toc: false
 ---

-<span style="color:red">*A big thank you to Sky for capturing the essence of camp on this page! :-) Anyone else have suggestions for improvement?*</span>
+<span style="color:red">***A big thank you to Sky for capturing the essence of camp on this page! :-) Anyone else have suggestions for improvement?***</span>

 Unlike the typical DUP/Sufi camps that happen at a contained retreat venue with on-site lodging and meals, the Puerto Morelos camp is integrated into the town with:

 * Most meals taking place in small groups in restaurants
 * Lodging spread out in various places (hotels, vacation rentals, airbnbs. etc...)

+Typically, around 70 dancers participate each year, from seasoned veterans to first-time dancers.
+If you've been to any of Bernie or Sky's other camps, you'll undoubtedly be among old friends.

 Because camp is an open container, rather than a closed one, it embraces a number of activities that enhance people’s experience such as: